Alex Russell: Right now, we aren’t supporting the HTTP header (although we do support a separate MIME type, application/chromeframe)

 The additional MIME type isn’t mentioned in the ACCEPT header.

 application/xhtml+xml still result in a Do you want to save this file, or find a program online to open it dialog.

 Current tally: Google Chrome Frame violates HTML 4 by using http-equiv to specify something other than an HTTP header, it violates HTML 5 by using an unenumerated value for

-Put more constructively, if GCF mentioned application/xhtml+xmlAND intercepted it, my site would “just work”.
+application/xhtml+xml AND intercepted it, my site would “just work”.
 But that wouldn’t be an “opt in”, a concept that Ian Hickson once described as yet another quirks mode switch.
 Alternately, if they supported the HTTP header, I might be willing to consider coding all this in my .htaccess file.
 But failing that, and given that I have svgweb, I’m not predisposed to make all of my pages non-conforming at this time.